-• Electricity - further electricity upgrades are required to enhance energy centre are required to accommodate the proposed growth.
+• Electricity - further electricity upgrades are required to enhance energy supply to support new development.
+Although construction has commenced on the 45MW biomass unit, this is an export only configuration and in order to support development there is a cost of between £2m and £6m to provide for a transformer and grid connection centre are required to accommodate the proposed growth.
 These upgrades will not be required before 2021

-• Foul drainage - upgrades to the Attleborough waste water treatment
+Foul drainage - upgrades to the Attleborough waste water treatment